wso2-attic/esb-connectors/bugherd/bugherd-connector/bugherd-connector-1.0.0/README.txt

 STEPS:

- 1. Follow the below mentioned steps for adding valid certificate to access bugherd API over https
+ 1. Follow the below mentioned steps for adding valid certificate to access bugherd API over https.

 	i) Extract the certificate from browser by navigating to 'https://www.bugherd.com/' and place the certificate file in following location.
-	   "<ESB_Connector_Home>/bugherd/bugherd-connector/bugherd-connector-2.0.0/org.wso2.carbon.connector/src/test/resources/keystores/products/"
+	   "<BUGHERD_CONNECTOR_HOME>/bugherd/bugherd-connector/bugherd-connector-1.0.0/org.wso2.carbon.connector/src/test/resources/keystores/products/"
+			NOTE : Make sure to use an API method endpoint URL to obtain the certificate (e.g.: https://www.bugherd.com/api_v2/projects.json )

-	ii) Navigate to "<ESB_Connector_Home>/bugherd-connector/bugherd-connector-2.0.0/org.wso2.carbon.connector/src/test/resources/keystores/products/" using command prompt and execute keytool -importcert -file CERT_FILE_NAME -keystore wso2carbon.jks -alias "CERT_NAME" in command line to import Bugherd certificate in to keystore.
+	ii) Navigate to "<ESB_CONNECTOR_HOME>/bugherd-connector/bugherd-connector-1.0.0/org.wso2.carbon.connector/src/test/resources/keystores/products/" using command prompt and execute keytool -importcert -file CERT_FILE_NAME -keystore wso2carbon.jks -alias "CERT_NAME" in command line to import Bugherd certificate in to keystore.
 Give "wso2carbon" as password.
 		NOTE : CERT_FILE_NAME is the file name which was extracted from bugherd, change it accordingly. (e.g.: bugherd.cer) CERT_NAME is name of the certificate. (e.g.: bugherd)

-	iii) Go to new WSO2 ESB 4.9.0-BETA-SNAPSHOT folder and place the downloaded certificate in "<ESB_Connector_Home>/repository/resources/security/"
+	iii) Go to new WSO2 ESB 4.9.0-BETA-SNAPSHOT folder and place the downloaded certificate in "<ESB_CONNECTOR_HOME>/repository/resources/security/"

 	iv) Navigate to "<ESB_HOME>/repository/resources/security/" using command prompt and execute keytool -importcert -file CERT_FILE_NAME -keystore client-truststore.jks -alias "CERT_NAME" in command line to import Bugherd certificate in to keystore.
 Give "wso2carbon" as password.
 		NOTE : CERT_FILE_NAME is the file name which was extracted from bugherd, change it accordingly. (e.g.: bugherd.cer) CERT_NAME is name of the certificate. (e.g.: bugherd)

- 2. Navigate to location "<ESB_Connector_Home>/repository/conf/axis2" and add/uncomment following lines in "axis2.xml" and Message Formatters and Message Builders should be added for each of the content types of the files to be added as attachments.
+ 2. Navigate to location "<ESB_CONNECTOR_HOME>/repository/conf/axis2" and add/uncomment following lines in "axis2.xml" and Message Formatters and Message Builders should be added for each of the content types of the files to be added as attachments.

 	Message Formatters :-